Options market sees big move in Apple shares after earnings

 By Angela Moon and Doris Frankel

-NEW YORK/CHICAGO The options market is bracing for a big move in Apple shares after it posts earnings on Wednesday amid what has been a dramatic plunge for the world's most valuable publicly traded company.
+NEW YORK/CHICAGO, Jan 23 The options market is bracing for a big move in Apple shares after it posts earnings on Wednesday, amid what has been a dramatic plunge for the world's most valuable publicly traded company.

-Apple Inc (AAPL.O) shares were trading at $512 on Tuesday, down sharply from $702.10 in September, on worries that its mobile devices are no longer as popular.
+Apple shares were trading at just around $500 on Tuesday, down sharply from $702.10 in September, on worries that its mobile devices are no longer as popular.

-Based on options activity just hours before the announcement, due after the market close, traders were estimating about a 7 percent one-day move after the earnings, which would be a much more volatile outcome than normal for Apple.
+Based on options activity just hours before the announcement, traders were estimating about a 7 percent one-day move after the earnings, which would be a much more volatile outcome than normal for Apple.
 Such a move could push the shares as low as $465 or as high as $535, depending on how earnings come out.

 "Three ingredients make this earnings for Apple especially appetizing for options traders: (CEO) Tim Cook has missed earnings estimates 60 percent of the time over the past five quarters, the stock has crashed almost 30 percent since September, and no stock has as many hedge funds owning it," said Gareth Feighery, a founder of options education firm Markettamer.com in Philadelphia.